TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 Find the documentation here [![Documentation Status](https://readthedocs.org/projects/tronflow-docs/badge/?version=latest)](https://tronflow-docs.readthedocs.io/en/latest/?badge=latest)

 This pipeline has several objectives:
+* VCF cleanup (Picard's FixVcfHeader, bgzip and tabix index)
 * Variant filtering
 * Variant normalization (BCFtools and vt)
 * Technical annotations from different BAM files (VAFator)
 * Functional annotations (SnpEff or BCFtools csq)

-All of the previous steps are optional.
+All of the previous steps are optional, except the VCF cleanup.

+Only VCF and bgzipped VCFs are supported.

 ## How to run it